Wififorge/Wififorge.github.io/content/Installation.md

 > Wifi-Forge will not run on Kali Kernel release 6.12.13.
 Check your kernel version using `uname -r` and update if necessary.
 Running `sudo apt upgrade` followed by a reboot often updates the kernel on its own.

-WifiForge works on the following Linux operating systems:
+WifiForge works best on the following Linux operating systems:
 - **Kali Linux**
-- **Parrot OS**
-- **Ubuntu**
+- **Mint**

 ---

 ## Docker Installation (Recommended)

-> [!WARNING]
-> As of 5/2025, the Wifi-Forge docker has been experiencing long load times when run on a Kali Linux host - we recommend using the docker container on an Ubuntu host until these issues can be resolved.

 ### Why Docker is Recommended
 This is the **easiest and quickest method** of installation.
 Docker provides: